Weirton, West Virginia: Police

 There have been three fatal shootings by police officers in the history of the Weirton department.
 The third, in 2016, was a case of suicide by cop.
 The first officer on the scene recognized the situation, determined that the situation posed no immediate threat, and started talking to the distressed citizen, who was holding an unloaded gun and telling the officer to "Just shoot me".
 An officer who arrived subsequently shot the man dead on his fourth attempt, less than 10 seconds after arriving on the scene.

 The police department fired the first officer for not killing the man first.
 The police chief said in sworn testimony that although he had fired the officer for not shooting the man soon enough, the department's policy prohibits officers from shooting people whom they believe do not pose a threat.
 Shortly after this admission that the officer was fired for correctly following the department policy on the legitimate use of force, the city settled a lawsuit for wrongful termination.

 Education

-Children in Weirton are served by either the Hancock County School District or the Brooke County School District, depending on their jurisdiction of residence.
+Children in Weirton are served by either the Hancock County Schools or the Brooke County Schools, depending on their jurisdiction of residence.
 Within the city limits, Hancock County Schools operates one elementary school, one middle school, and Weir High School.
 Students who reside in the Brooke County portion of Weirton attend schools outside the city limits, including Brooke High School.
 Private school options include Weirton Madonna High School.